 We’re already getting excited about the festive season as next week we’re going to the after-hours Mickey’s Very Merry Christmas Party at Disney World!
 Despite the Florida sun we’ll be enjoying snow on Main Street, singing carols, and munching holiday treats.
 We’ll then have our first US Christmas in Austin, Texas!

-All these useful travel gifts help travellers pack lighter.
-Maybe you’re buying for someone who packs carry-on only like we do or perhaps you’d like to encourage your loved one to take a little less on their next trip.
+All these travel gift ideas help travelers pack lighter.
+Maybe you’re buying for someone who packs carry-on only like we do, or perhaps you’d like to encourage your loved one to take a little less on their next trip.

 Click on the links below to skip ahead to your gift budget or scroll down to read the whole article.

 A tiny, practical, and inexpensive gift.
 We use combination locks to secure our backpack zips and keep the contents safe.
 A must for every traveler.

 Every carry-on traveler needs toiletry bottles under 100ml/3oz that meet with airline regulations and can be taken on planes.
 They allow you to pack your favorite product without having to carry a large container.
 These Kitdine bottles look great with wide openings and anti-leak caps.

 Field Notes are my favorite notebooks for travel as they are slim, light and well-constructed.

 I’m a fan of SanDisk Extreme cards, which are fast and reliable but not too expensive.